ProServicesStorage/ansible_configs/README.md

 Initial tests run with a 12-inch MacBook (Early 2016).
 I initially started working with Homebrew as I have used this in the past but quickly found out this was a no-go.
 It was taking hours run builds and not only that it isn't even supported on the OS I was testing with, **Monterey**.
 I used **MacPorts** instead which is supported with Monterey and also worked much faster.

 Unfortunately the overall process with a Mac is more manual.
+Some steps can still be automated!

 1. Refresh installation of Mac using Command R during boot.
 Takes a couple of hours.
 2. Update OS.
-Another 30-45 minutes.
+Another 45 minutes with reboot.
+3. Change hostname
+4. Update DNS to the internal DNS server for local name resolution
+5. [optional] Add the new hostname to the local DNS server
+6. [optional] Set a static IP via reserved DHCP.

-3. Install x-tools
+7. Install x-tools

 ```bash
 xcode-select --install
 ```

-4. Download then install MacPorts.
+8. Download then install MacPorts.
 You can download from [here](https://www.macports.org/install.php).
 Click on your version of OSX

-5. Download and install Python for mac.
+9. Download and install Python for mac.
 You can get [here](https://www.python.org/downloads/)

-6. Install Python which also installs `pip`
+10. Install Python which also installs `pip`

-7. Upgrade pip
+11. Upgrade pip

 ```bash
 pip3 install --upgrade pip
 ```

-8. Install Ansible on the macbook
+12. Install Ansible on the macbook

 ```bash
 pip3 install ansible
 ```

-8. Run playbook from macbook.
+13. Run playbook from macbook.

 ```bash
 sudo ansible-pull -U https://github.com/ProServicesStorage/ansible_configs.git ansible_mac.yml